opensearch-project/opensearch-cluster-cdk/README.md

 ## Port Mapping

-The ports to access the cluster are dependent on the `security` parameter value
+The ports to access the cluster are dependent on the `security` parameter value and are identical whether using an Application Load Balancer (ALB) or a Network Load Balancer (NLB):
 * If `security` is `disable` (HTTP),
   * OpenSearch 9200 is mapped to port 80 on the LB
 * If `security` is `enable` (HTTPS),